The Peninsula Hong Kong

 • The Five-Star hotel has long been a pioneer: its flagship fine-dining eatery, Gaddi’s, was Hong Kong’s first traditional French restaurant and remains at the top of the culinary scene.

-• The recently renovated Verandah is immensely popular for all three meals, but its breakfast buffet is especially impressive with a full array of Eastern, Western and European dishes including omelet and cooked-to-order congee stations.
+• The Verandah is immensely popular for all three meals, but its breakfast buffet is especially impressive with a full array of Eastern, Western and European dishes, including omelet, waffle and cooked-to-order noodle stations.

 Amenities